 Award

-The StoryMap “Letter to the School“, which is the abstract for the 2017 Atlas of Childhood, won the 2018 ESRI International Award as one of the best historical maps for the “Science, Technology and Education” category.
+The StoryMap “Letter to School“, which is the abstract for the 2017 Atlas of Childhood, won the 2018 ESRI International Award as one of the best historical maps for the “Science, Technology and Education” category.

 Watch the interview to discover how the project was born